 NEXTDC's S1 data centre gains 5-star NABERS rating

-NEXTDC’s Sydney S1 data centre has received a NABERS 5-star rating for energy efficiency – an accolade that NEXTDC says demonstrates its commitment to sustainability.
+NEXTDC’s Sydney S1 data center has received a NABERS 5-star rating for energy efficiency – an accolade that NEXTDC says demonstrates its commitment to sustainability.

-According to NEXTDC, the S1 Sydney data centre is one of only two data centre facilities in Australia to receive the NABERS 5-star rating for energy efficiency – the other is NEXTDC’s Melbourne M1 facility.
+According to NEXTDC, the S1 Sydney data center is one of only two data center facilities in Australia to receive the NABERS 5-star rating for energy efficiency – the other is NEXTDC’s Melbourne M1 facility.

 NABERS is a national rating system that measures the environmental performance of Australian buildings.
 NABERS enables organisations to benchmark the environmental performance of their buildings, measuring their energy efficiency, greenhouse gas intensity and the overall impact on the environment.

 The company states that its continued investment into certification through the National Australian Built Environment Rating System (NABERS) has set the highest benchmark in the country by achieving a level of energy efficiency not previously attained in the industry.

 “As an organisation we continue to push the boundaries and set a new global benchmark in data center design that will deliver the highest possible level of sustainability for our customers and our environment.
 We are responsible for building the critical infrastructure for the digital era that will support our future generations, this is a responsibility we take very seriously,” comments NEXTDC chief of engineering and design, Jeff Van Zetten.

 NEXTDC adds that its long-term vision and dedication to energy efficient design, coupled with the rigorous day to day commitment in performing disciplined onsite real-time monitoring and ongoing tuning plays an integral role in achieving a NABERS 5-star standard.